oneibmcloud/ibm-cloud-garage-developer-bootcamp/01-facilities.md

 <br>

-__*We will work with you to ensure that the facilities and logistics are configured properly for a successful workshop.*__
+__*We will work with you to ensure that the facilities and logistics are configured properly for a successful bootcamp.*__